 Yes, you can store bread for a short time.

 But why only for a short time?

 This is because; the packet does not allow the bread to breathe.
 The moisture trapped in the bag causes the bread to form molds.
 Some people prefer to remove the packaging and store the bread in paper or wrapped up in a clean cloth.
 But this method is not the correct way either, it will completely dry the sliced bread which is not what you want.
 Maybe, a whole uncut loaf can be kept this way.

 Remember bread is always best eaten fresh!
 But if you really have to store it, here’s what you can do.
-The bread will keep for several days at room temperature and for up to three months in the freezer.
+The bread will stay well for several days at room temperature and for up to three months in the freezer.
 To store fresh bread in the freezer, wrap the bread in heavy-duty aluminium foil and then slide it into a plastic freezer bag.
 Remove as much air from the zip lock as possible before placing it in the freezer.
 So, for soft textured bread, keep it in a bread box or paper bag.
-This will hold some of the moisture in, while keeping the crust firm.
+This will hold some of the moisture in, while still keeping the crust firm.
 Some people prefer to use a plastic bag, which will keep the bread softer longer but encourage spoilage by holding moisture in.
 It will also soften the crust of the bread.

-The how question- How to reheat bread?
+How to reheat bread?

 It is best to defrost bread as slowly as possible.
 Six hours at room temperature and twelve hours in the refrigerator.
 Make sure to leave the bread wrapped while defrosting.
 Using the microwave for defrosting or heating bread can dry out and toughen the bread.
 But, if you are using one, first sprinkle some water on the bread because it cannot be dry and then reheat the bread only for 30 seconds or less because if it is overheated it will become chewy.